WebDevStudios/wd_f/README.md

 This will scaffold out a block inside of the `blocks` folder in the theme.
 Replace `myblock` with the name of your block and update the other items `title`, `desc`, `keyword`, `icon`, `namespace` with the appropriate information.

 Note: If you don't see your new block available under the block listing in the editor after following the above steps, try changing the namespacing in your block's `block.json` to the following format `your-namespace/blockname` and check again.

+And make sure you have **ACF Pro** plugin installed to use the block.

 ## Contributing and Support